 A will isn’t a one-and-done document through; rather it’s a document that should change as your life changes.
 But how do you know when to update your will?
 When do you *need* to update it, vs. when you may want to?
 How can you make these changes- either with Willful or otherwise?
 This article breaks it all down so you’ll feel confident completing your will, and keeping it up-to-date over time.

-Your will is a legal document that outlines some overarching decisions related to your assets and your dependents.
+Your will is a legal document that officially documents your decisions and final wishes related to your assets and your dependents.
 Your will outlines who will take care of minor children, pets, or other dependents if you were to pass away; and it outlines who will receive your assets when you’re gone.
 You may make changes to your will many times over your lifetime, or you may never need to update it.
 In general, you may want to update your will if:

 - You move to a new province - each province has different legislation covering wills and estates (and Willful documents adhere to provincial legislation)